Putting together a baby registry? Don’t forget these most forgotten baby registry items that you’ll definitely want once baby arrives.

 Hatch Rest

-The Hatch is now my go-to baby registry gift because it has so many uses.
+The Hatch is now my go-to gift when I get invited to a baby shower because it’s so versatile.

-As your baby grows, you’ll use it as a nightlight and okay to wake clock.
+Then, when my baby grew, we were able to use it as a nightlight and okay to wake clock.

 Baby Brezza